bf-software/import-helper/README.md

 1. relative to the importing module
    - example: `import * as tools from './library/myTools'`
-2. relative to the project's `"baseURL"` path
+2. relative to the project's `baseUrl` and/or `paths` settings (aka, a "non-relative" path)
    - example: `import * as tools from 'myApp/library/myTools'`

-Import Helper tries to use the best option when creating imports.
-It takes many things into consideration:

-- it first looks at the already existing imports and if there is a clear path style being used, it uses that style
-- then it looks at the `baseUrl` setting from `tsconfig.json / jsconfig.json`
+To determine which path to use, Import Helper looks at the following settings:
-- finally, it looks at the preferences set in: JavaScript/TypeScript › Preferences: Import Module Specifier
+* `TypeScript/JavaScript › Preferences: Import Module Specifier`
+* `Import-helper › Module Specifier: Path Style`

 ## Aren't VSCode's Auto-Imports Enough?
 (Why use Import Helper?)

 the good (about vscode's built-in auto-import)

 + vscode quickly adds imports to accommodate pasted code snippets
-+ vscode nicely adds an import statement either automatically, or via vscode's `Quick Fix (Ctrl+. | ⌘.) `, but only after you've typed the entire symbol into your code
++ vscode nicely adds an import statement either automatically, or via vscode's `Quick Fix (Ctrl+. | ⌘.) `, based on symbols in your code.

 the bad (about vscode's built-in auto-import)

 - vscode works backwards: auto-import forces you to think about the symbol first, when it's often easier to think about the module first.
-- vscode has no incremental searching capability -- you always need to type the entire symbol you want to import
+- vscode has no limited searching capability -- you usually need to type the entire symbol you want to import
-- vscode can't auto-import using module aliases
+- vscode can't auto-import using module aliases, or symbol aliases

 Import Helper fills in the gaps left by vscode's auto-import features by allowing you to find the module you need first, and then letting you search a list of symbols from that module only.
 It also lets you search for module and symbol aliases which facilitates the use of standard aliases throughout your code.